Mavyret (glecaprevir, pibrentasvir)

 What are the possible side effects of Mavyret?

-The most common side effects experienced by patients taking Mavyret in clinical trials were headache and fatigue.1
+The most common side effects of Mavyret include headache and fatigue.1

 These are not all the possible side effects of Mavyret.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Mavyret.